cdds-uiuc/simles-book/Readme.md

 # GEOL 593 / ATMS 597

-This is a live and ***very much beta*** version of the course notes for the GEOL 593/ATMS 597, as the class is being actively taught for the first time in the Fall of 2021 at the University of Illinois at Urbana Champaign.
+This is a live and ***very much beta*** version of the course notes for the GEOL 593/ATMS 597, as the class is being actively taught for the first time in the Spring of 2024 at the University of Illinois at Urbana Champaign.

 ```{warning}
 If you happened on this website and are not a student in the class, proceed with caution.
 The book is actively being changed and updated.
 Nothing is stable.
 The course is intended as a graduate-level hands-on introduction to Statistical Inference and Machine Learning methods across Earth and Environmental Sciences.
 You are welcome to play around with the materials but be warned: Here be dragons.